vaibhav1284/CarND-Traffic-Sign-Classifier-Project/README.md

 The web images were scaled to 32x32 and gray-scaled,normalised as was done for train,valid,test set for the execution on model.

 The following resuls were obtained after model was executed on the web images :
+(Reference - Jupyter notebook file-Section "Predcit the sign type of each image")
 ```
 Predicted Labels :
 [ 5 17 38  5 30  5]